 If yours is on and you don’t know why, swing by an auto parts store and have a pro test your battery.
 If it’s not the battery, you should have them run the trouble codes to find out what’s going on.

 Get a Quality Used Battery at Ace Auto Parts in St. Paul

 Think it might be time to replace your vehicle’s battery?
-Don’t want to fork over $100+ for a brand new one?
+Don’t want to fork over $100+ for a brand-new one?
 Then stop by Ace Auto Parts in St. Paul, and we’ll hook you up with a quality used battery for less!
-We test all of our batteries to ensure performance and offer warranties on all the used auto parts we sell.
+We test all of our batteries to ensure performance and offer limited warranties on all the used auto parts we sell.

-Feel free to use our parts search tool to hunt for the battery you need, or give us a call today at 651-717-4299 to learn more.
+Feel free to use our online parts search tool or parts search mobile app to hunt for the battery you need, or give us a call today at 651-717-4299 to learn more.